usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 - Creative ways teams enabled feedback loops
 - Cross-role thinking (tech, design, acquisition, compliance)

-Debrief and Discussion (5-10 min)
+Debrief and discussion (5-10 min)
 - Prompts:
     - What stood out in how teams approached user needs?
     - What strategies did you see for managing feedback and iteration?
     - What procurement decisions helped support flexibility or continuous delivery?
     - What felt challenging or unclear in applying these concepts?
         - Bonus: ask COs/CORs what they'd need in a real contract to support what the teams proposed.
-- Optional Extensions
+- Optional extensions
-    - Use a scoring rubric for peer voting or reflection (e.g., “most user-friendly,” “best accessibility plan,” “best integration of CO decisions”)
+    - Use a scoring rubric for peer voting or reflection (e.g., “most user-friendly,” “best accessibility plan,” “best integration of CO decisions”).
-    - Ask teams to submit final slides or sketches to a shared folder or LMS
+    - Ask teams to submit final slides or sketches to a shared folder or LMS.
-    - Invite SMEs or guest reviewers to provide light feedback or discussion points
+    - Invite SMEs or guest reviewers to provide light feedback or discussion points.

 **Group discussion: Deciding the best way to use (or not use) cloud to support your mission<a name="thirteen"></a>**?

 Total time allocation: 5-10 min

 **Activity instructions**:
 - Purpose: Using the cloud improperly or unnecessarily misdirects resources, but when used appropriately can make projects faster, scalable, and more efficient.
 - Expected outcomes: Learners will be able to discern appropriate situations for using cloud services.
 - Materials needed:
     - Whiteboard & markers or digital sharing interface
 - Instructions for facilitator:
     - Prompt: How can your agency decide the best way to use (or not use) cloud to support your mission?

 _Facilitator themes to look for_:
 - Mission-critical needs vs. scalability